bkarakaya01/iCredible.DistributedFileStorage/README.md

 🔹 This project is a technical case study for iCredible.
 For details, visit [Case Study Instructions](./documentation/case-study/Senior_Software_Developer_Case_Study.pdf).

+### Logs:
+    - Implements detailed Logs by using Serilog - 29.07.2025

 ## DistributedFileStorage

 DistributedFileStorage is a modular, testable .NET 8-based project designed for chunked file storage and distributed storage provider support.